 Los Angeles COVID-19 Wrongful Termination Attorney

-he coronavirus pandemic has brought us all into unprecedented times.
-The pandemic has taken a toll on nearly every aspect of society.
+he coronavirus pandemic has taken a toll on nearly every aspect of society.
 The U.S. economy has taken substantial hits since the COVID-19 spread, causing many businesses to close and people to remain at home.
-The struggling economy, unfortunately, left many employers no choice but to let many employees go.
+Unfortunately, the struggling economy has left numerous employers without any choice but to let many employees go.
 It has been reported that 20.6 million American workers not deemed “essential workers” were left unemployed due to the pandemic.
 However, the same laws that protect employees from wrongful termination are still in place in California despite the pandemic.

 Blackstone Law is a leading Los Angeles employment law firm with extensive experience handling wrongful termination cases.
-If you were left unemployed due to the COVID-19 pandemic, it is natural that you may be feeling lost and unsure of what your next steps should be.
-However, it is vital you closely examine the reasoning behind your termination to understand whether or not it falls in line with California’s labor laws.
-Hiring one of our talented employment attorneys will be crucial in helping you understand whether or not your termination was legal under California law.
+If you were left unemployed due to the COVID-19 pandemic, you may be feeling lost and unsure of what your next steps should be.
+However, it is vital you closely examine the reasoning behind your termination to understand whether it falls in line with California’s labor laws.
+Hiring one of our talented employment attorneys will be crucial in helping you understand whether your termination was legal under California law.

 What is Wrongful Termination?

-Wrongful termination may apply to any situation that involves an employee being unfairly targeted for subjective issues that do not relate to protected status.
+Wrongful termination may apply to any situation involving an employee being unfairly targeted for subjective issues unrelated to protected status.
 Some examples of a situation that could lead to wrongful termination are: